hu4132231/hu4132231/README.md

 # 👋 Hi, I'm a Junior QA / Testing Engineer

-I am an entry-level **QA / Testing Engineer** with hands-on practice in **manual testing**, **API testing**, and **test case design**.
+I am a Junior QA / Testing Engineer with hands-on practice in **manual testing**, **API testing**, and **test case design**.

 My focus is on supporting software teams by validating functionality,